 4.19 This former ESCC education site has been cleared and is now overgrown and fenced.
 Natural England list the deciduous woodland habitat on part of this site.
 There was planning permission (expired early 2016) for a supermarket outlet and earlier outline proposals for housing.
 However, two major retail companies have considered and rejected the site for a supermarket.
 There is a current planning application to develop the site entirely for housing and this seems to be a realistic use for the site, but to allow for parking and green space proposed density is an issue.
-The site lies within 400yds of Rye Town Centre comprising the former school site and adjoining scrub land/woodland alongside the railway line.
+The site lies within 400yds ofRye Town Centre comprising the former school site and adjoining scrub land/woodland alongside the railway line.
+There is a Tree Preservation Order (TPO) (Figure 11) on part of the site.
 The proximity of the site to the A259 and the Marsh Link railway crossing will require early consultation with Highways England and Network Rail about site access.

-Policy H8 Former Lower School Site is allocated for up to 50 dwellings subject to the following criteria:
+Policy H8 Former Lower School Site is allocated for at least 50 dwellings subject to the following criteria:

 - a.
-The development shall be designed to minimise and mitigate flood risk; - b.
-The development shall be designed to avoid damage to the Natural England priority woodland; - c.
+A site specific flood risk assessment demonstrates that the residential development is safe for the lifetime of the development incorporating appropriate flood resilient and resistant measures including safe access and escape routes where required; - b.
+The development shall be designed to avoid damage to the belt of trees adjacent to the railway which is protected by Tree Preservation Order (TPO); - c.
 Access to the site shall be carefully designed to be safe, accessible for pedestrians and cyclists as well as vehicles and avoid conflict with the nearby level crossing of the railway; - d.
-Parking provision on the site will be in accordance with local standards and avoid increasing pressure for onstreet parking in the vicinity of the site. - e.
-Any development application may need to be informed by an Ecological Impact Assessment (EcIA) in line with BS42020:2013 and CIEEM guidance. - f.
-Occupation of the development is phased to align with the delivery of sewerage infrastructure
+Parking provision on the site will be in accordance with local standards: - e.
+Occupation of the development is phased to align with the delivery of sewerage infrastructure.